 Q14.7.
 Motivational Interviewing: A counseling approach which acknowledges that many people experience ambivalence when deciding to make changes.
 Its aim is not to focus immediately on the action of changing, but to work to enhance motivation to change.

 Q14.9.
 Anger Management: Uses strategies to address the anger cycle, conflict resolution, assertiveness skills, and anger-control plans.
 The goal of anger management is to reduce both emotional feelings and the physiological arousal that anger causes.

 Q14.10.
 Matrix Model: Provides a framework for substance abuse users to obtain the ability to cease drug use, stay in treatment, and participate in an educational program on addiction and relapse.
 Users are provided with direction and support from a trained therapist and are introduced to self-help programs.

 Q14.14.
-Computerized substance abuse treatment/telemedicine (including internet, web, mobile, and desktop programs): Computer or web-based interactive, structured, substance abuse treatment program to support the assessment, intervention, treatment, or continuing care of clients.
+Computerized Substance Abuse Treatment/Telemedicine: Computer or web-based interactive, structured, substance abuse treatment program to support the assessment, intervention, treatment, or continuing care of clients.

 Q18a.
-Specially tailored program or group: A facility may offer a standard substance abuse program to all clients but, in addition, offer a specially designed program or group for specific types of clients.
+Specifically Tailored Substance Abuse Treatment Program or Group: A facility may offer a standard substance abuse program to all clients but, in addition, offer a specially designed program or group for specific types of clients.
 Although the treatment methods could be the same, specially designed programs or groups are exclusively for a specific type of client and discussions are particularly relevant to that type of client.